itpplasma/libneo/README.md

 `libneo` requires the following libraries to be available with development headers: GSL, FGSL, BLAS, LAPACK, SuiteSparse and SuperLU.

+For your own Debian or Ubuntu system, run `setup/debian.sh`

 ### Build
 `libneo` is built using `cmake`.
 The build process is as follows: